jenudi/NLP-Multi-Class-Classification-of-Patients-EHR/README.md

 We used Scikit-learn&#39;s tfidf-vectorizer in order to implement TF-IDF for our data.

-1. Word2Vec
+2. Word2Vec

 Word vectors are numerical vector representations of word semantics or meaning, including literal and implied meaning.
 So word vectors can capture the connotation of words, and they combine all that into a dense vector (no zeros) of floating-point values.
 This dense vector enables queries and logical reasoning.
-The Word2vec model contains information about the relationships between words,
+The Word2vec model contains information about the relationships between words, including similarity.

-including similarity.
 [2]

-There are two possible ways to train Word2vec embeddings (2):
+There are two possible ways to train Word2vec embeddings:

 1. The skip-gram approach predicts the context of words (output words) from a word of interest (the input word).
 2. The continuous bag-of-words (CBOW) approach predicts the target word (the output word) from the nearby words (input words).